 Not long after, you’ll come to the Ashokan High Point trail register.
 As a precaution in these COVID days, disinfect your hands before signing in, then disinfect your hands again when you’re finished.

 John Canape was one of the first settler-farmers in the area.
 You’ll pass the remnants of hillside farms, and there are many great spots on both sides of the brook to camp out.

 About a mile into this hike, I was set upon by yellowjackets.
-That’s never happened before.
-Who doesn’t enjoy a new experience?
+That’s never happened before and hasn’t happened since.
+But who doesn’t enjoy a new experience?

 Yellowjackets have lance-like stingers with small barbs, and they typically sting repeatedly — something I learned by picking up 8 stings in about 20 seconds.
 They were so aggressive!
 Head, front, back and arms.
 It was more or less instant.

 Luckily, I’m not allergic and I carry alcohol swabs in my pocket, so I was able to deal immediately.
 Other than being a bit sore, it didn’t slow me down.

 But it made me think that for any allergic person, it might be wise to pack an Epi-Pen on hikes — especially in the fall.

 During the fall, many stinging insects become super aggressive as they prepare their queens for the winter.
 And they’re especially protective near their hives.